tom-seddon/acorn_mos_disassembly/docs/refresh.md

 (Note that `mos.rom` and `utils.rom` are closely related and cannot be mixed freely.
 Both ROMs must come from the exact same build!)

+Please bear in mind [the MOS 3.50 notes](./MOS3.50.md) if using MOS 3.50r and hoping to use the standard MOS 3.50 ROMs for DFS, BASIC, EDIT or ADFS.

 # Other notes

 - The new version number can be seen in response to `*FX0` or `*HELP`